Sorry, you need to enable JavaScript to visit this website.

 Public Actors

-The organisational and operational rules of the Ministry of Culture and Innovation refers to youth work explicitly in one paragraph about the functional tasks of the Department of Young People.
+The organisational and operational rules of the Ministry of Culture and Innovation refer to youth work explicitly in one paragraph about the functional tasks of the Department of Young People.
 According to this, the Department

 'prepares methodological developments and activities, in particular to develop local youth work, increase the capacity of youth organisations and service providers, and develop young people's social activity.'